 "FIRST Global gave us the opportunity to make a difference in the world, not just locally, but halfway around the world.
 We were able to meet people from all across the globe and learn about their lives."

-In preparation for the 2017 FIRST Global Challenge, over 600 volunteers participated in the Global STEM Corps, adopting a total of 84 participating nations.
-The teams ranged from entire FIRST Tech Challenge (FTC) teams and FIRST Robotics Competition (FRC) teams, to university students and engineering departments, to professional engineers.
-These volunteers balanced their busy schedules, time differences, and technological challenges to inspire these teams.
-The 84 teams that requested help had little to no robotics experience and the Advisor Teams virtually mentored them to success!
+Since the inaugural 2017 FIRST Global Challenge, a combined total of 196 participating FIRST Global teams have been assisted by 158 Advisor Teams.
+Well over 1000 students, mentors, and individuals have dedicated their time to ensuring every participating FIRST Global team receives the help they need each year in order to successfully build a competition ready robot.
+The Advisor Teams range from entire FIRST Tech Challenge (FTC) teams and FIRST Robotics Competition (FRC) teams, to university students and engineering departments, to groups of professional engineers.
+These volunteers have balanced their busy schedules, time differences, and technological challenges to inspire these teams.
 They provided teams with mechanical, electrical, programming, and strategic advice.

 As a GSC volunteer you will have the opportunity to interact with individuals from dozens of countries and backgrounds online and over the phone from your home, office, or anywhere else with an internet connection!

 GSC Advisor Teams are asked to make themselves available to the team(s) they adopt for several hours at least once a week, with the time spent mentoring students spread throughout the week or on a specific day each week.
-If more than one person adopts a team (e.g., a group of two or three individuals work together to help a single nation), the time commitment from each person could be less, so long as the team continues to receive the level of help it needs to finish its robot.
+Generally, teams have a call on Skype, WhatsApp, or Google Hangouts (or any method of video calling), and then exchange messages through the week.
 A weekly report on how the team is progressing is also required.

 All questions about becoming a member of the Global STEM Corps may be sent to firstname.lastname@example.org.